bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated with MSc in Biotechnology :smile: :mortar_board:
+:mortar_board: Graduated with MSc in Biotechnology

 <!-- A simple inline announcement. -->